Phelsuma ravenala

 Phelsuma ravenala is a species of gecko.
 It is endemic to Madagascar, where it is found in the regions of Vatovavy-Fitovinany, Atsinanana and Analanjirofo.

+Description

+Medium sized Phelsuma, 49mm to 61mm as adults, with slender body.
+Primarily green body with reddish brown spots on body, white throat and lacking dark chevrons.
+Dorsolateral scales are much larger than dorsal scales.

 Etymology

 The species name was given in reference to the plant it was discovered on, Ravenala madagascariensis.